KBryan/Scaffold_Reach_UI/README.md

 ## Algorand Live is still currently in procees of being upgraded to TEAL3

+* To use this demo open two browsers one for Alice's role and another for Bob's role using the Rinkeby network.
+Simply follow the instructions provided.

 visit the live demo for Algorand [Reach React Live Demo](https://www.kwamebryan.com/reach_algo/)

 ## Available Scripts